cSh4rk/cSh4rk.github.io/links/_posts/2022-04-12-duolingo-an-effective-way-to-learn-a-new-language.md

 published: true
 tags: [Languages, Learning Languages]
 image: /links/assets/duolingo.png
-description: "External Link: Duolingo is a very fun and effective way to learn a new language."
+description: "Duolingo is a very fun and effective way to learn a new language."
 ---

 ![](/links/assets/duolingo.png)